DNS Resolver Configuration¶

 - interface <x.x.x.x> [port <n>]

-Configures an interface that Unbound will use for binding, and an optional port specification.
+Configures an interface IP address that Unbound will use for binding as a server, and an optional port specification.
 In most cases there should be an interface definition for a TNSR IP address in each local network, plus a definition for localhost (

 127.0.0.1as shown in Resolver Mode Example).
 The port number defaults to